terencehonles/mailman/README.txt

         http://www.python.org

-    It is recommended that you use at least Python 2.5.1, the latest release as of this writing (08-May-2007).
+    It is recommended that you use at least Python 2.5.2, the latest release as of this writing (31-Mar-2008).

 FEATURES

+    **Mailman 3.0 is alpha software and some of this information may be out of date or not currently working.
+This will improve as the alpha releases are developed.**

     Mailman has most of the standard features you'd expect in a mailing list manager, and more: